 Protein is used throughout our bodies.
 It’s particularly important for muscle development, which is why you see bodybuilders focusing on high protein meals and protein shakes.

 However, it isn’t just bodybuilders who need protein.
 We all need a decent amount of it to keep our bodies functioning well.
-Some estimates suggest around 56 grams of protein per day for men and 46 for women.
+Some estimates suggest around 56 grams of protein per day for men and 46 grams for women.

 Protein is relevant for weight loss too, as it helps to keep us full and reduces cravings for sugary snacks.
 This is one reason why high protein diets are often associated with weight loss.